-NOTE: When more than one umpire is working a game, both umpires must be attired in the same uniform.

-- E. The umpire shall have all necessary equipment deemed proper (umpire's indicator, small whisk broom and all proper protective equipment such as an athletic support, a mask when required).
+- A. The umpire should not be connected in any way with either team. - B. The umpire should be sure of the date, time and location of the game. - C. The umpire should arrive at the field 30 minutes before the game time to mentally and physically prepare for the game. - D. The umpire shall wear a uniform which will allow freedom of movement and umpires should be wearing the official umpire uniform.
+The official umpire uniform will be found on the SPN website and umpires will have access to order their attire from there.
+All previous and current SPN umpire uniforms will be considered approved products for use in SPN play. - NOTE: When more than one umpire is working a game, both umpires must be attired in a similar fashion. - E. The umpire shall have all necessary equipment deemed proper (umpire's indicator, small whisk broom and all proper protective equipment such as an athletic support, a mask when required).
 He is to ensure that all his equipment not being used is not on the playing field. - F. The umpire(s) will introduce themselves to the official scorekeeper and managers. - G. The umpire(s) must inspect the playing field and equipment, and supplement the rule book, when possible, with written game ground rules, indicating all out-of-play areas, or other exceptions to the rule book for both managers. - H. The umpire working behind the home plate / strike mat judging the pitched balls shall be designated as the Plate Umpire, with the umpire judging plays on the bases to be called the Base Umpire.